irsdl/BurpSuiteJSBeautifier/README.md

 Step 1- In Burp Suite, click on the "Extender" tab, then click on "Add" button and select "jsbeautifier.jar" file.

-Step 2- Now under Extender tab, click on the Options tab; in "Java Environment" section, click on "Select folder ..." button and select the "libs" folder that contains "js.jar" and "rsyntaxtextarea.jar".
+Step 2- Now under "Extender" tab, click on the "Options" tab; in "Java Environment" section, click on "Select folder ..." button and select the "libs" folder that contains "js.jar" and "rsyntaxtextarea.jar".

 Step 3- Now you should be able to see "JSBeautifier Settings" tab in burp suite.
 You can also manually beautify requests/responses by using right click and selecting the "Beautify This!" option.